Call us now 01722 718444

 • We camp in two-man tents; these are usually expedition-style (ie sleeping room only).
 Camps are usually simple, in remote locations with amazing views and incredible sunsets!
 There are toilet tents and a communal dining tent (with comfy mats to sit on, or opt for chairs/stools round a campfire).
 The local crew look after us very well.
 The last camping night is in a permanent camp with great facilities; we sleep in canvas-walled huts containing proper beds!
 This is a magical last night out under the stars.
 At the start and end of the trip we stay in good hotels (2-3* standard at start, more resort-style at the Dead Sea); rooms are twin-share.

 • Your luggage, food, water and equipment is transported for you from one night-stop to the next.
-If there is easy road access this is done by vehicle; if not porters, mules or even camels might carry your bags, depending on the destination and terrain.
+If there is easy road access this is done by vehicle; if not porters, mules or even camels might carry your bags, depending on the terrain.

 Space is limited and hard-sided luggage is not suitable, so it is essential that your kit is packed in a soft bag, rucksack or expedition kitbag.
 Ask us about our specially-designed low-cost kitbags if you don’t have one already.
 You should also bring a small daypack to carry for items needed during the day as you will not have access to your main luggage until the evening.